Ostend-Bruges Airport takes in use renewed aircraft parking Apron 2

 From an organizational point of view, the renovation of the aircraft parking area was not straightforward, as the airport remained fully operational during the works.
 This was possible thanks to the good coordination between the client (LOM Vlaanderen), the contractor (COLAS) and the operator (LEM Oostende-Brugge).

-The works started in April 2021 and took place in two major phases.
+The work started in April 2021 and took place in two major phases.
 During the first phase, the eastern part of the aircraft parking lot, including the foundation, was broken up and the western part remained in use for air traffic.
-After the construction of the sub-foundation (in crushed concrete rubble) and the foundation (in lean concrete), two concrete layers totaling 30 cm thick were poured on top of each other.
+After the construction of the sub-foundation (in crushed concrete rubble) and the foundation (in lean concrete), two concrete layers totalling 30 cm thick were poured on top of each other.
 This is necessary to ensure the necessary bearing capacity for the heavier aircraft.
 In January 2022, the second part of the renovation was started, and the western part was tackled.
 From then on, aircraft could already use the (renovated) eastern part of the aircraft parking lot.
 The entire project was completed after just over a year.

 During the renovation works, several projectiles from World War II were found.
 These were always removed safely, and the DOVO demining service also had to come to the site several times.
 There was never any danger for the airport or local residents, and the disruption to air traffic was always limited.